shinyaohtani/giturl/README.md

 ## What is giturl?

 `giturl` is a helper for accessing GitHub web pages.
-Do you often want to access the GitHub web page from the terminal you are working on?
+Do you often want to access the GitHub web page from your terminal you are working on?
 You can use `giturl` to display the URL corresponding to the git-managed directory given as an argument.
 If you want to open the URL in a browser immediately, you can specify the `girurl` option to open the URL in the browser without operating the browser. `giturl` is a simple command. you can easily use from now on.

 You can use `giturl` like: